Everything you need for a chic, space-efficient and multi-functional home office

-There are endless types of industrial style desk laps out there – Ikea has a great selection – but if you're looking for something a little different, this one from B&Q sets off a lovely diffused light that won't blind as you work but also gives the entire room a pleasant ambience so you can leave it on after you're finished working for the day.
+There are endless types of industrial style desk lamps out there – Ikea has a great selection – but if you're looking for something a little different, this one from B&Q sets off a lovely diffused light that won't blind as you work but also gives the entire room a pleasant ambience so you can leave it on after you're finished working for the day.

 Channing brush gold lamp, around €30, B&Q

 So this is the fun part.
 Do you need a terrazzo tape dispenser?
-Of course not, but you've got to all the effort of making a lovely little home office for yourself, you might as well finish it right.
+Of course not, but you've gone to all the effort of making a lovely little home office for yourself, you might as well finish it right.

 Tape dispenser, €18, Industry & Co